Pioneering composer Ryuichi Sakamoto has died aged 71

 Sakamoto was also a founding member of pioneering electronic band Yellow Magic Orchestra.

-Following his death, tributes have been paid to to Ryuichi Sakamoto on social media
+Following his death, tributes have been paid to to Ryuichi Sakamoto on social media.

 Rest in Power ryuichi sakamoto ❤️ pic.twitter.com/3gn6qkmXZm